Travel

 How to visit the Louvre

-This was my 4th trip to Paris and first time visiting the Louvre.
-I would recommend going since it’s one of those things you should see and do.
-But – I would only do it with a private tour.
 We did a 2 hour tour scavenger hunt tour with Paris and Beyond Tours.
-It was perfect for Margot (and for me, too).
-Josephine was wonderful and so great with kids.
-And there’s nothing like a treasure hunt to keep kids engaged.
+It was perfect and kept my daughter so engaged.
+She got the best history lesson, and had a blast.
+Josephine was wonderful and planned a scavenger hunt, which I think would be fun for kids 5-10.
 She walked us right in (yes, you get to skip the lines) and made the experience fun and enjoyable for both of us.
 It was short and sweet, which is just what a 5-year-old needs.
 This would be wonderful for families with older kids, too.
 She really caters the tour for families depending on your kids ages.

 The other kids similar in age to my daughter were being pushed in strollers with iPads which is no way to experience the Louvre.
 So go, but book a tour to keep everyone engaged.
-Margot loved the Mona Lisa and Venus de Milo, and searching for (and learning about) the various statues and jewels.
+She loved the Mona Lisa and Venus de Milo, and searching for (and learning about) the various statues and jewels.

 Dining with Kids

 Paris is a city with such great food, but this was not my food trip.
 I love few things more than sitting at a cafe for hours, just people watching and taking in the city.
 That is not what this trip was.
-After long days, Margot was a little tired.
+After long days, she was definitely a little tired.
 There were 2 nights we ended up going back to the hotel to relax, and ordered food via Uber eats.
 This is not something I’d normally do in Paris.
 But I valued exploring with her more than anything.
 It wasn’t worth making her sit through a meal at the end of a long day.

 Kid-Friendly Restaurants: Look for restaurants with children’s menus and accommodating staff.
 Many establishments in Paris welcome families and provide high chairs and kid-friendly utensils.